AIM Rule 26

 With a modular and innovative approach to potash production, the Company believes its technology and business model will be the future for potash development.
 The Company operates under a business model that has two key components:

 (a) vertical integration to ensure that all production capacity built is directed, and pre-sold, to a specific market, eliminating market-side risk.
 In the case of the Tugaske Project, this will be accomplished through the Offtake Agreement with HELM; and

 (b) technical innovation which will allow for a modular and economic potash production facility powered by low carbon energy.
 By using selective solution mining techniques, salt tailings are completely avoided, and corresponding brine ponds are not required thus eliminating decommissioning risk.
 The elimination of salt tailing and brine ponds removes a major negative environmental aspect of potash mining.

 Following the construction of the Tugaske Project, the Company intends to develop other potash projects, within the wider Vanguard Area (the area in which the Tugaske Project is located) and the Lazlo Area, using the same potash production module as it is developing for the Tugaske Project.
 Further, the Company believes its modular approach will allow for the development of other known potash resources around the world where traditional large projects have proven uneconomic.

 Country of Incorporation and Main Country of Operation

-Gensource Potash Corporation is incorporated in Canada under the Ontario Business Corporations Act with registered number 37352X.
+Gensource Potash Corporation is incorporated in Canada under the Saskatchewan Business Corporations Act with registered number 37352X.
 As the Company is incorporated in Canada, shareholders’ rights may be different from the rights of shareholders in a UK incorporated company.
 Gensource is a potash development company currently active in Saskatchewan, Canada.